Dr. Eyrun F. Kjetland

 University of Antwerp / Oslo University Hospital

 He obtained an MSc in Biology at the Wageningen University and a PhD in Medical Sciences at the Erasmus University Rotterdam, with a thesis entitled “The humoral immune response against the transforming proteins E6 and E7 of human papillomavirus type 16 in patients with squamous cell carcinoma of the cervix.”
 He worked as a postdoc at the Department of Medical Oncology, Laboratory of Cancer Research of the University of Antwerp, covering different topics including human papillomavirus, biomarkers and the tumor microenvironment.
 Currently active as a Medical Writer for P95, Epidemiology and Pharmacovigilance Consulting and Services, he is still involved in the South African project as an advisor on labratory issues and is a co-tutor of Nonhlanhla Mbatha.

 Oslo University Hospital

-Prof Onsrud graduated MD from University of Oslo, Norway 1966.
+Professor Emeritus Onsrud graduated MD from University of Oslo, Norway 1966.
 He holdes a diploma in tropical medicine, filarioloy and malariology Antwerp, Belgium 1969.
 Recognized specialist in Gyn Obst 1979.
 PhD thesis on cancer immunology 1982 (University of Oslo).
 He has worked several years in Africa, mainly in the Democratic Republic of Congo.
 He specialized in gynecologic oncology and has headed gyn-oncologic departments in Trondheim and Oslo.
 Professor in gynecology since 1986, prof emeritus since 2010.
 He has authored more than 200 scientific articles and is currently part-time consultant at Gjøvik Hospital, Norway